Who We Are

 Covered Bridge strives to provide a safe environment where everyone feels accepted while also being held to high expectations as a productive member of the community.
 Residents learn and practice new skills in a supported environment.

-Residents work with our team to build strategies to overcome their substance abuse and create resiliency in work and social contexts.
+Residents work with our team to build strategies to overcome their alcohol abuse and create resiliency in work and social contexts.
 Through a stepped progression, lives change, real-life skills are learned, and a sense of worth and hope is recovered, allowing the individual to build the strength and confidence to move towards greater independence and recovery.

 “The Covered Bridge” is currently administered and under the direction of Pastor David Piers.

 The problem of addiction is a complicated one.
 The issue is rooted in physical, emotional, and spiritual causes.
-Faith plays a significant role in healing wounds that cause people to turn to drugs and alcohol to medicate past hurts temporarily.
+Faith plays a significant role in healing wounds that cause people to turn to alcohol to medicate past hurts temporarily.
 Covered Bridge understands that through faith in God, miracles happen, and lives are transformed.
 The effects of addiction are like a ripple effect in water.
 It effects everyone around the addicted person.
 Wives, children, siblings, parents, neighbors and coworkers are all touched by the damaging results.
 There is hope and restoration through Jesus Christ.

 We believe in a Creator and that we were created in the image and likeness of our Creator.